-In 2021, we launched PWR LIFT is a protein-infused flavored water, designed to provide fitness-minded consumers with protein in a hydrating beverage.
+In 2021, we launched PWR LIFT, a beverage targeted at post-workout and recovery hydration occasions with added nutritional benefits.
+PWR LIFT is a protein-infused flavored water, designed to provide fitness-minded consumers with protein in a hydrating beverage.
 PWR LIFT was available through Amazon in the second half of 2021 and launched in select test markets in December 2021.